-It’s an unfortunate reality that fraud can happen in any organization, including housing co-ops .
+It’s an unfortunate reality that fraud can happen in any organization, including housing co-ops.
 While instances of fraud are rare, prevention is key which is why financial auditors check and report on internal financial controls through the annual audit process.

-Catching fraud early is vital, so we thought it would be valuable to go over some of the tell-tale signs and red flags to watch out for, as well as what to do when you suspect fraud may have occured
+Catching fraud early is vital, so we thought it would be valuable to go over some of the tell-tale signs and red flags to watch out for, as well as what to do when you suspect fraud may have occurred.

 Red Flags